 Mexico is one of the most diverse countries in the world with more than 12 million indigenous people speaking 68 indigenous languages.
 Despite this enormous cultural wealth, many of Mexico’s indigenous languages are in danger of disappearing.

 In Mexico, radio represents a prominent cultural outlet and indigenous media are a powerful means of promoting indigenous languages, identities and stories.
-Thus, radio stations have naturally become a platform to unite indigenous communities and celebrate their cultural expressions.
+Thus, radio stations have naturally become a platform to unite indigenous peoples and celebrate their cultural expressions.
 Through this EU/UNESCO project, Mexico will create a policy that simplifies the granting of licenses to indigenous and community radios.
 A new regulation to incorporate indigenous content in commercial and public media will also be designed, widely disseminating and promoting diverse cultural expressions throughout the country.

 The project responds to the following needs and challenges identified by the Presidency of Mexico: